Shopify/minesweeper/README.md

 minesweeper
 ===========

-Minesweeper is a Go tool to detect websites that have been infected with malware.
+Minesweeper is a Go tool used to detect websites infected with drive-by malware.

+[Shopify](https://github.com/Shopify) uses Minesweeper to protect its 100,000+ online stores from web-based malware infections.

+Minesweeper deals with not only the problem of detecting the malware, but also attributing an infection back to a particular asset.
+It is designed for high speed, parallel operation.

 ## Install